gionikola/spring2021_core_macro_lab/README.md

 **Note:** Completing the above is crucial for the remaining quarter!

 The materials for this week can be found in the `week01` folder, which contains:
-- `lab01.ipynb` -- week 1 lab [notebook](week01/lab01.ipynb);
+- `lab01.ipynb` -- week 1 lab [notebook](week01/lab01.ipynb).
-- `lab01.pdf` -- week 1 lab [pdf](week01/lab01.pdf);

 You should be able to view rendered versions of both of the above documents by navigating to them here on GitHub.
-Other than for printing, I do not recommend the pdf file.

 ## Week 2